Employees invited to Appreciation Luncheon

 June 1 with an additional late fee of $50.

-For more information on Southeastern’s summer sessions, visit southeastern.edu/summersmart or contact the Office of Records and Registration at firstname.lastname@example.org.
+For more information on Southeastern’s summer sessions, visit southeastern.edu/summersmart or contact the Office of the Registrar at firstname.lastname@example.org.

 Counseling Center to host seminar on recognizing underground drug activity